vulk29/Solving_BP_R/content/docs/chapter3/reading-list.md

 The Grolemund book goes into a lot of detail with _tidy_ and explains it properly.
 It is a lot to take in when you first start working with R, but as/if your projects become more complex you will find yourselves spending more and more time organizing your data.

 http://garrettgman.github.io/tidying/

+you can also hear Garett himself talk about this in this webinar: https://rstudio.com/resources/webinars/data-wrangling-with-r-and-rstudio/